LibreCAD/LibreCAD/licenses/readme.md

 The following refers to the licenses used by these resources,
 when they were released independently from LibreCAD.

-libdfxrw was released under GPLv2 "or any later version".
+libdxfrw was released under GPLv2 "or any later version".

 - <https://sourceforge.net/projects/libdxfrw/>